Key takeaways

 How to check if the domain name is available

-If you have a name for your website, you need to make sure it’s available.
+If you have a name for your website, make sure it’s available.
 Follow these steps to check the availability of your chosen domain name.

 Start by writing down a few name ideas that match your brand or what your website is about.
 Think about what’s easy to remember, easy to type, and sounds professional.
 If your top choice is already taken, it’s a good idea to come up with a few options.
 Try combining keywords, using your brand name, or keeping it short and catchy.